tum-gis/citygml-change-detection/README.md

 ### :ocean: HOW TO BUILD AND PUBLISH IN DOCKER

-The Docker image mentioned above was built using this [Dockerfile](Dockerfile).
+The [Dockerfile](Dockerfile) used to build the Docker image mentioned above is also included.
 To build the image, change to the project directory and execute the following command:
 ```bash
 docker build -t citygml-change-detection .